zacanger/junk/README.md

-My fork of Alacritty.
-Alacritty is fine, but it's got a ton of features and I don't want any of those, I just want a terminal emulator.
+My fork of Zterm.
+Zterm is fine, but it's got a ton of features and I don't want any of those, I just want a terminal emulator.
 On Linux I would use `st` or `xterm`; on Mac my best option right now is the default Terminal.app.
 Maybe I can rectify that here.